-- You see white patches inside the mouth that appear red after being wiped with a clean cloth.
-Your child may have a yeast infection called thrush, or candidiasis.
+If you see white patches inside their mouth that look red after you wipe them with a clean cloth, your child may have a yeast infection called thrush or candidiasis.

-- The rash is scaly and has a yellowish hue and appears not only in the diaper area but elsewhere on the body, such as behind the ears or under the arms.
-Your child may have a skin condition called seborrheic dermatitis.
+A scaly, yellowish rash in the diaper area and elsewhere on the body, such as behind their ears or under their arms, could be a skin condition called seborrheic dermatitis.

-- The diaper area is covered with blisters that leave shallow red sores.
-Your child may have impetigo, which needs antibiotics to treat it.
+When the diaper area is covered with blisters that leave shallow red sores, your child may have impetigo, which needs antibiotics to treat it.

-Your son may need antibiotics if his penis is swollen and red and you can't retract the foreskin, or you notice a greenish discharge from the penis.
-Your child may have a painful condition called balanitis, which needs treatment with antibiotics.
+Your son may need antibiotics if his penis is swollen and red and you can't retract the foreskin, or you notice a greenish discharge from it.
+He may have a painful condition calledbalanitis.
+See a doctor as soon as possible